TooKennySupreme/DevSuiteSDK/samples/SimpleQT/MacOS_ReadMe.txt

 This is a Aptina Qt sample program that opens the camera, initializes it and display images.
-Note: User needs super-user to access the USB devices. (sudo ./SimpleQt)
+Note: User needs Administrator account to access the USB devices. (sudo ./SimpleQt)

 Instruction for SimpleQt in Mac: